Realizing a Circular Economy

 Site Initiatives

-Waste generation in FYE March 2024 increased 10,105 tons year on year due to increased production volume.
-As waste is also an important resource, we have maintained zero emissions* of waste since FYE March 2015 through maximum recovery and recycling and proper treatment of waste generated.
+We have improved the accuracy of data through the introduction of an environmental performance aggregation system to ascertain the actual amount of valuable resources at Group companies in Japan.
+As waste is also an important resource, we have maintained zero emissions since FYE March 2015 through appropriate waste disposal, including recovery, reuse, and recycling.
 As part of its measures to deal with waste plastic, SUBARU has begun exploring waste plastic material recycling, including the reuse in automotive parts and other applications of reject bumpers from the manufacturing process.

 Primary waste products and their recycled products